outdreamer/solver/docs/tasks/example_scripts/health.md

 					- Notably, the ovBNST and adBNST exhibit opposing roles in modulating anxiety
 					- Previous optogenetic studies revealed that inhibition of the ovBNST produced anxiolytic effects
 					- Reducing BLA fiber terminal activity in the adBNST increased anxiety-like behaviors
-					- Many promising anxiolytic drugs in this category, such as buspirone, ipsapirone, gepirone, and SM-3997 (Feighner and Boyer, 1989), demonstrate high selectivity for these 5-HT1A receptor subtypes and show strong potential for clinical application
+					- Many promising anxiolytic drugs in this category, such as buspirone, ipsapirone, gepirone, and SM-3997, demonstrate high selectivity for these 5-HT1A receptor subtypes and show strong potential for clinical application
 					- Specifically, the anxiolytic effects of selective 5-HT1A receptor partial agonists may depend not only on their agonist properties but also on potential antagonistic actions
 					- Beyond monoaminergic systems, glutamatergic modulation has emerged as a promising frontier
 					- Drugs targeting the glutamatergic system, particularly NMDA receptors, have also shown promise